 The full-time faculty percentage at University of Alaska Anchorage is 52%.
 This is higher than the national average of 47%.

 The freshmen retention rate tells us what percentage of first-year, full-time students choose to continue on to their sophomore year at a particular school.
 The rate at University of Alaska Anchorage is 69%, which is about average when compared to the national rate of 68%.

 The on-time graduation rate is the percent of first-time, full time students who obtain their bachelor's degree in four years or less.
 This rate is 12% for first-time, full-time students at UAA, which is lower than the national rate of 33.3%.

 During the 2017-2018 academic year, there were 11,323 undergraduates at UAA with 4,721 being full-time and 6,602 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of UAA, see our tuition and fees and room and board pages.

-The student loan default rate at UAA is 12.2%.
-This is higher than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.
+The student loan default rate at UAA is 10.5%.
+This is about the same as the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.